ahmdngi/proxmox-backup-client/README.md

 This will also work with Rocky Linux 8, Rocky Linux 9, AlmaLinux 8 and AlmaLinux 9.

-Users reported it works on Fedora (at least 36) too.
+Users reported it works on Fedora >= 36 too.

 ## Option A - Use the prebuilt binary rpm package

 ### Binary package

-The RPM packages for RHEL 8 and RHEL 9 are available as assets of release [2.4.1](https://github.com/tomgem/proxmox-backup-client/releases/tag/2.4.1).
+The RPM packages for RHEL 8 and RHEL 9 are available as assets of release [3.0.4](https://github.com/tomgem/proxmox-backup-client/releases/tag/3.0.4).

 ### Install the binary package